 - Requires excellent maths, science, and IT skills, and the ability to explain design ideas clearly

-- Creating engineering design plans by hand or with computer aided design (CAD) software
+- Creating blueprints using computer aided design (CAD)

 This role is ideal for someone with excellent maths, science, and IT skills, and the ability to explain design ideas clearly.

-It would be helpful for you to join the Institution of Civil Engineers for professional development opportunities.
+It would be helpful to join the Institution of Civil Engineers for professional development opportunities.